hellowac/mapnik-wiki-zh-cn/Mapnik2.md

         Usage: upgrade_map_xml.py <input_file> <output_file>
 ```

-Also, for osm.xml users, you will note that this script does not preserve entities (sorry, it is not feasible).
+For osm.xml users, you will note that this script does not preserve entities.
+The best approach (until osm.xml is upgraded to require at least mapnik 2.x) is to continue editing the osm.xml and just convert it each time you wish to render with Mapnik2.

 Also, we have ported support for the new Mapnik2 syntax to the 0.7.2 release, so with 0.7.2 you can stay on the stable 0.7 series but keep your stylesheets in the cleaner Mapnik2 format.